 Is Private Label Perfume Profitable?

-Private label perfume is profitable when retail price, channel mix, and reorder velocity align with your landed unit cost.
-It is unprofitable when founders treat fragrance like a low-effort brand extension—high MOQ inventory with no distribution plan.
+Private label perfume can be profitable when your retail price, sales channel, and reorder velocity cover landed unit cost plus marketing.
+It fails when founders over-order inventory or underprice without a distribution plan.

 Where margin comes from